-This document reflects GaffneyCline's informed professional judgment based on accepted standards of professional investigation and, as applicable, the data and information provided by the Client, the limited scope of engagement and the time permitted to conduct the evaluation.
+This document reflects GaffneyCline's informed professional judgment based on accepted standards of professional investigation and, as applicable, the data and information provided by the Client and/or obtained from other sources (e.g., public domain databases), the limited scope of engagement, and the time permitted to conduct the evaluation.

 In line with those accepted standards, this document does not in any way constitute or make a guarantee or prediction of results, and no warranty is implied or expressed that actual outcome will conform to the outcomes presented herein.
-GaffneyCline has not independently verified any information provided by, or at the direction of the Client, and has accepted the accuracy and completeness of this data.
-GaffneyCline has no reason to believe that any material facts have been withheld but does not warrant that its inquiries have revealed all of the matters that a more extensive examination might otherwise disclose.
+GaffneyCline has not independently verified any information provided by, or at the direction of, the Client and/or obtained from other sources (e.g., public domain) and has accepted the accuracy and completeness of this data.
+GaffneyCline has no reason to believe that any material facts have been withheld, but does not warrant that its inquiries have revealed all of the matters that a more extensive examination might otherwise disclose.